 Communicate.
 Communicate.
 Communicate.

-Don’t let your home because just a place where you do chores and pay bills and change into your PJs as soon as you walk in the door.
+Don’t let your home become just a place where you do chores and pay bills and change into your PJs as soon as you walk in the door.
 Make it the place where you are romantic and have fun together.
 Get dressed up for each other, even if you’re just having dinner at home.
 Have date nights in your living room with a bottle of wine and a rented movie.
 Whatever it is you do together for fun, do it at home too.
 Make your home a positive and fun place.

 JOIN THE TRIBE!